Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Details on Kirby calculus and diagrams

-\fxwarning{Maybe restate lemma here?} \begin{proof}[{Proof of Lemma \ref{lem:establish Kirby conventions}}] We have to show that any handle decomposition with a single 0-handle and 4-handle can be isotoped such that it is \emph{regular} (Definition \ref{def:regular handle decomposition}) and satisfies the \emph{single picture conventions} (Definition \ref{def:single picture conventions}).
-Regularity is easy.
 Let us show the two conditions for the single picture conventions: \begin{description} \item [2-1, 3-1] This has been illustrated in Figure \ref{fig:pushing 1-handle}.
 Inside the remaining region $\remainingboundary h_1 = [-1, +1] \times S^2$ of a 1-handle, apply an isotopy such that all attachments intersect $\{0\} \times S^2$ transversely in a finite subset (for a 2-handle attachment) or a 1-dimensional manifold (for a 3-handle attachment).
 By transversality, this can be extended to a small neighbourhood $(-\varepsilon, +\varepsilon) \times S^2$, and then pushed out of $\remainingboundary h_1$ with an isotopy into the main drawing canvas. \item [3-2] Analogously to the situation for 1-handles, focus on $\{0\} \times S^1 \subset D^2 \times S^1 = \remainingboundary h_2$ inside the remaining region of a 2-handle, and isotope any 3-handle attachment such that it intersects this circle transversely in a finite set of points.
 Extend to $D^2_\varepsilon \times S^1$ (where $D^2_\varepsilon$ is a disk around 0 with radius $\varepsilon$) and isotope out of the remaining region by enlarging this disk, possibly pushing all folds outside into the drawing canvas. \end{description} \end{proof}

-\begin{definition}[Regular diagrams] This definition extends \ref{def:unlabelled diagram} in such a way that the diagrams become suitable for graphical calculus in $G\times$-BSFCs.